-First, we establish that our instrument is a strong predictor of actual historical ethnic borders.
-Indeed, in Table 2 we explore the statistical relationship between the presence of a Voronoi border and the presence of a historical ethnic border under different econometric specifications.
-In column 1 we show that a grid intersected by at least one Voronoi border is, unconditionally, 32 percent more likely to host an actual historical ethnic border.
+we show that a grid intersected by at least one Voronoi border is, unconditionally, 32 percent more likely to host an actual historical ethnic border.
 This association is strongly statistically significant as reflected by a First-Stage F-statistic of 196.
-The predictive power of Voronoi borders remains strong and statistically significant as we sequentially add country fixed effects (column 2), ethnicity fixed effects (column 3) and the expanded set of geographical and climatic controls in column 4 and 5.
+The predictive power of Voronoi borders remains strong and statistically significant as we sequentially add country fixed effects (column 2), ethnicity fixed effects (column 3) and the expanded set of geographical and climatic controls in columns 4 and 5.
 The First-Stage F-statistic for the specification with the full set of controls remains remarkably high.
 Moreover, once we control for country and ethnicity fixed effects, the point estimate for the presence of a Voronoi border remains virtually unaltered as we add different geographic and climatic controls.
-This suggests that once we control for unobserved country and ethnic characteristics our instrument is nearly orthogonal to geographic and climatic characteristics of the grid cell, as proposed in section 3.4 and predicted by our theory.
+This suggests that once we control for unobserved country and ethnic characteristics our instrument is nearly orthogonal to geographic and climatic characteristics of the grid cell, as proposed in section 3.4 and predicted by our theory.28